European Journal of Prosthodontics and Restorative Dentistry

 European Journal of Prosthodontics and Restorative Dentistry is a peer-reviewed medical journal published by Dennis Barber.
 It was established in 1992 with Paul S. Wright as its founding editor-in-chief.
-The current editor is Will Palin (Birmingham University).
+The current editor-in-chief is Mutlu Öczan (Zürich University) and the consulting editor is Igor R. Blum (King's College London).
 The journal is abstracted and indexed in MEDLINE/PubMed.